 - Continue to prepare for graduate school if you plan to attend.
 Complete applications, resumes, letters of application, and personal statements.

-- Review job offers: complete letter(s) to employers declining or accepting employment, report employment information to the Career Center and/or your major department.
+- Review job offers: complete letter(s) to employers declining or accepting employment, report employment information to the CPDO and/or your major department.

 - Familiarize yourself with the UW-Platteville Alumni Association, and learn how you can become an active alumnus.

-If you have any questions about your career timeline, ask someone in the ACES office or the Career Center today!
+If you have any questions about your career timeline, ask staff at the Career and Professional Development Office today!